 Kathryn has competed as a finalist in the Peter Elvins Voice Competition, The MetroWest Opera Competition, semi-finalist with the Shreveport Opera Competition and was winner of the American Opera Idol Competition Young Artist Award.
 Other recent appearances include Cosette in Les Miserables with Reagle Music Theater Company, Frasquita in Carmen with Boston Opera Collaborative, Pamina in Die Zauberflöte, Fiordiligi in Cosi Fan Tutte, Violetta in La Traviata, Lauretta in Gianni Schicchi, Oberto in Alcina, Susanna in Le Nozze di Figaro, and Poppea in OperaHub's dramatically innovative production of L'Incoronazione di Poppea.

 Kathryn lends her voice equally to operatic, recital, and concert repertoire, and has performed in numerous recitals and performing arts projects across the United States and in Europe.
 She received her Masters of Music from The Boston Conservatory where she was a member of the Opera Studio and received 1st place in the Conservatory's Chamber Music Competition.

-Born in Houston, Texas, Kathryn currently resides in Boston.
+Originally from Texas, Kathryn currently resides in Boston.